josepedro/acidentes_em_rodovias_refatoracao/DESIGN.md

 </code></pre>

 ####Identation
-The unit of indentation is four spaces.
-Use of tabs should be avoided because there still is not a standard for the placement of tabstops.
+The unit of indentation is one tab of four spaces.

 <pre><code>
 if (time < 20) {